AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/flexible-port-egress.md

 Start by enabling the flexible port egress on AEM as a Cloud Service.

-1. First, determine the region in which the Advanced Networking will be set up by using the Cloud Manager API [listRegions](https://www.adobe.io/experience-cloud/cloud-manager/reference/api/#operation/getProgramRegions) operation.
-The `region name` will be required to make subsequent Cloud Manager API calls.
+1. First, determine the region in which the Advanced Networking will be set up by using the Cloud Manager API [listRegions](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/) operation.
+The `region name` is required to make subsequent Cloud Manager API calls.
 Typically, the region the Production environment resides in is used.

     __listRegions HTTP request__